Central Texans continue to show support to Uvalde through fundraisers

 So, he decided to channel that grief in a unique way.
 At Sunday's event, he painted 21 cardinals to represent the lives lost at Robb Elementary School on May 24.

-"Whatever I'm painting is going to probably be more like cathartic," said Stayton.
+"Whatever I'm painting is going to probably be more like cathartic," Stayton said.
 "And it's like, for children, it would be painting the monster."

-The money raised from this painting will be donated to the Robb School Memorial Fund.
-Money raised from the tickets and other paintings sold would also be donated.
+The money raised from the painting will be donated to the Robb School Memorial Fund.
+Money raised from the tickets and other paintings sold will also be donated.

 Patricia Rendulic, one of the organizers of the event, said they'll ensure the money gets distributed to those who need it the most.